rasmuserik/sea/README.md

 - Routing across network
 - Tagging / DHT with short TTL, and nodes as values
 - Multicast
+- Keep track of number open channels, and disconnect from network if they reach zero / reconnect if above zero.

 Menial tasks
 - refactor addresses to be base64 strings.